Getting back to life with a 'new normal'

 Wear a face covering in public places.
 Wearing a face covering is mandatory in some places and recommended by the CDC when social distancing isn't possible.

 Make only essential shopping trips.
-The purpose of shelter in place and stay at home efforts is to keep you from transmitting the virus to others or acquiring it yourself.
 Arrive with a list and don't spend unneeded time inside stores.
 Avoid handling items you will not be purchasing.

 Social distance as much as possible.
 Social distancing means anything from refraining from seeing friends and family in person outside your home to keeping distance between you and others when you do go out to the store or for a walk.
 Practice keeping six feet away from those outside your home.